 Q: What is cream to powder best for?

 A: In a word: wetness, especially when it comes to those little folds, creases, and baby rolls.
-“A cream to powder formulation can be wonderful for absorbing excess moisture,” says Lio; use it in folds and creases (where chafing can be an issue) to help minimize irritation.
+“A cream to powder formulation can be wonderful for absorbing excess moisture,” says Lio; use it in folds and creases (where chafing can be an issue) to help minimize the chances of irritation.

-Q: How do I deal with diaper rash and discomfort when it does show up?
+Q: How do you deal with diaper rash and discomfort when it does show up?

 A: “At the first sign of diaper rash, it’s important to take action to prevent it from getting worse,” says Lio.
-He recommends this course of action:
+Here’s your rash-defeating game plan in five steps:

 - Pay extra attention to your baby so diaper changes can happen fast after a dirty diaper materializes.

-- Applying a thick, protective coat of diaper paste or balm after each diaper change helps support the skin, Lio says: “We often council to not remove all of the diaper balm.
-Just gently remove the top soiled layer until you see clean balm, then apply more.
+- Apply a thick, protective coat of baby diaper rash cream after each diaper change to help support the skin, Lio says: “We often council to not remove all of the diaper cream.
+Just gently remove the top soiled layer until you see clean cream, then apply more.
 This way the skin stays protected.”

 Q: How long does diaper rash generally last?

 A: “If treated, usually just a few days,” says Lio.
 “However, more severe cases can persist for weeks or even months.”